FelixChrist/ComputerEmulator/README.md

-This the computer emulator for computer engineering coursework.
+This is the computer emulator for computer engineering coursework.